jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 });
 ```

-The trick here is to keep track of all the loadImage promises.
+The trick here is to keep track of all the `loadImage` promises.
 We later
-join them with the panel slideDown animation using $.when.
+join them with the panel `slideDown` animation using `$.when`.
 So when the
-button is first clicked, the panel will slideDown and the images will
+button is first clicked, the panel will slide down and the images will
 start loading.
 Once the panel has finished sliding down and all the
 images have been loaded, then, and only then, will the panel fade in.